codefellows-sea-js-401d8-assignments/lab-24-bunny-display-widgets/lab-jeff/README.md

 `npm install`

+From the root directory of 'lab-jeff' run the following command in your terminal to run the linter:

+`npm run lint`

 From the root directory of 'lab-jeff' run the following command in your terminal to build the code and start the server:

 `npm run watch`

 Then open your web broswer and navigate to: `localhost:8080`

-From the root directory of 'lab-jeff' run the following command in your terminal to run the linter:

-`npm run lint`

-###Test###

-From the root directory of 'lab-jeff' run the following command in your terminal to run the tests:

-`npm run test`

 `Jeff Gebhardt - CF JS 401`